Business Modeling

 Everyone will have some idea of a new business, triggered by all kinds of new technologies or new and changing needs of customers.

-Before you can design and visualize any business model, you need to have an idea: we call this the Business Idea.
-That business idea will be enabled or triggered by your (and other stakeholders') identity, mission, and vision.
+You must have the Business Idea before you can design and visualize any business model.
+Your (and other stakeholders') identity, mission, and vision will enable or trigger that business idea.
 You write down these identities, missions, visions, and Business Ideas.

 You might even have some idea of how to trade, how goods will flow from producer to consumer (the goods stream), and how value or money will flow back from consumer to producer (the revenue stream).
 Maybe you know some partners, technologies, and other stuff.
 Write these all down.
 You will need this information to create a design for your business model.